Measures#

 • soil decontamination at industrial sites, landfills, black spots;

-• dredging pollutants from water bodies;
+• dredging pollutants from water bodies (rivers, lakes, estuaries, etc.);

 It excludes:

-• civil protection services (outside CEPA/CReMA).
+• civil protection services (classified outside of CEPA and CReMA).

 CEPA 4.3